itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 > [!NOTE]
 > In mongoDB every noteId is in a specific format (have a certain length and only certain kind of characters are allowed) like **662fbbce91699528c78ea2fe** .
 If we have the same format but wrong value we get `null` and if the shape is totally incorrect like **bla** we will get `500: Internal Server Error`.

+## User Authentication with Express-Session

+Users need to sign-up for the app and every user must see only the notes belong to them.
+And users also need to be able to delete and update their own notes.

+When a user sign-up in a website we need to save them in the database.
+So we need another mongoose schema.

+We can create a new model called `user.ts` inside `models` directory.